omertb/my-notes/git/git-notes-1.md

 * new_feature_branch
 ```

 Since new_feature_branch is activated, any change made after that moment will not effect the master branch.

-After the changes made in that branch and if it is sure to update the master with these changes: the commands to be used are:
+_4. After the changes made in that branch and if it is sure to update the master with these changes;
+the commands to be used are:_

 ```
 $ git checkout master